knnthlu/check-properties-duplicate/README.md

 ## How to use

-Create a json config
+Create a json config for source path and destination path.

-Example
+Example:
 **myconfig.json
 ```
 {